pAP3R/localh0st/content/post/nuance-ai-ssrf/index.md

 ## api.php

 While performing some recon against MS infra, I came across an interesting site, `train.digital.nuance.com`, that appeared to be an online chat testing application.
-This app let users to connect to virtual "Agents" and interact with them and judging by the aptly named domain, it seemed likely this platform was intended to be used to train AI agents for Nuance, a Microsoft owned conversational AI.
+This app let users to connect to virtual "Agents" to interact with them.
+Judging by the aptly named domain, it seemed likely this platform was intended to be used to train AI agents for Nuance, a Microsoft owned conversational AI.

 Most of the traffic sent to the app were POSTs to an `api.php` endpoint, and contained several suspicious body params:
 - `body`